 WARNING!
 Improper ski alignment or adjustment may cause loss of steering control, resulting in serious injury or death.
 Do not attempt to change the ski alignment or camber adjustment.
-See your Polaris dealer.
+See your POLARIS dealer.

-With the handlebars in a straight ahead position, and with vehicle weight compressing the suspension, measure from the straight edge of the skis at the center of the ski mounting bolt.
-The measurement between the skis at point X should be 1/8'' to 1/4'' (3-6 mm) greater than the measurement at point Y.

-Tip: If the skis are misaligned, we recommend that your dealer correct the alignment, since camber adjustment may also be affected.
+- 1. Place the handlebars in a straight-ahead position. - 2.
+With only vehicle weight compressing the suspension, measure 10 inches (25.4 cm) forward from the center of the ski mounting bolt.
+See illustration.
+At this point, measure between the skis.
+This is measurement X. - 3.
+Perform the same measurement rearward from the center of the ski mounting bolt.
+This is measurement Y. - 4.
+The X measurement should be 1/8-1/4 inch (3-6 mm) greater than the Y measurement.
+If the skis are misaligned, see your dealer for alignment correction as camber adjustment may also be affected.

-Steering System ✓ Ski Skags
+Steering System Ski Skags